-Figure 50 shows a configuration using an external Rx/Tx switch.
+Figure 51 shows a configuration using an external Rx/Tx switch.
 This configuration allows an independent optimization of the matching and filter network in the transmit and receive path.
 Therefore, it is more flexible and less difficult to design than the configuration using the internal Rx/Tx switch.
 The PA is biased through Inductor L1, while C1 blocks dc current.
-Together, L1 and C1 form the matching network that transforms the source impedance into the optimum PA load impedance, Z{OPT}PA.
+Together, L1 and C1 form the matching network that transforms the source impedance into the optimum PA load impedance, ZOPT\PA.

-Figure 50.
-ADF7021 with External Rx/Tx Switch
+Figure 51.
+ADF7021-N with External Rx/Tx Switch

-Z{OPT} PA depends on various factors, such as the required output power, the frequency range, the supply voltage range, and the temperature range.
-Selecting an appropriate Z{OPT} PA helps to minimize the Tx current consumption in the AN-764 Application Note contains a number of Z{OPT} PA values for representative conditions.
-Under certain conditions, however, it is recommended to obtain a suitable Z{OPT} PA value by means of a load-pull measurement.
+$Z{\text{OPT}}$ \PA depends on various factors, such as the required output power, the frequency range, the supply voltage range, and the temperature range.
+Selecting an appropriate $Z{\text{OPT}}$ \PA helps to minimize the Tx current consumption in the application.
+Application Note AN-764 and Application Note AN-859 contain a number of $Z{\text{OPT}}$ \PA values for representative conditions.
+Under certain conditions, however, it is recommended to obtain a suitable $Z{\text{OPT}}$ \PA value by means of a load-pull measurement.

 Due to the differential LNA input, the LNA matching network must be designed to provide both a single-ended-to-differential conversion and a complex, conjugate impedance match.
-The network with the lowest component count that can satisfy these requirements is the configuration shown in Figure 50, consisting of two capacitors and one inductor.
-A first-order implementation of the matching network can be obtained by understanding the arrangement as two L-type matching networks in a back-toback configuration.
-Due to the asymmetry of the network with respect to ground, a compromise between the input reflection coefficient and the maximum differential signal swing at the LNA input must be established.
-The use of appropriate CAD software is strongly recommended for this optimization.
+The network with the lowest component count that can satisfy these requirements is the configuration shown in Figure 51, consisting of two capacitors and one inductor.

 Depending on the antenna configuration, the user may need a harmonic filter at the PA output to satisfy the spurious emission requirement of the applicable government regulations.
-The harmonic filter can be implemented in various ways, such as a discrete LC pi or T-stage filter.
-Dielectric low-pass filter components, such as the LFL18924MTC1A052 (for operation in the 915 MHz and 868 MHz band) by Murata Manufacturing Co.
-Ltd., represent an attractive alternative to discrete designs.
-The immunity of the ADF7021 to strong out-of-band interference can be improved by adding a band-pass filter in the Rx path.
-Apart from discrete designs, SAW or dielectric filter components such as the SAFCH869MAM0T00, SAFCH915MAL0N00, DCFB2869MLEJAA-TT1, or DCFB3915MLDJAA-TT1, all by Murata Manufacturing Co.
-Ltd., are well-suited for this purpose.
-Alternatively, the ADF7021 blocking performance can be improved by selecting one of the enhanced linearity modes, as described in Table 14.
+The harmonic filter can be implemented in various ways, for example, a discrete LC pi or T-stage filter.
+The immunity of the ADF7021-N to strong out-of-band interference can be improved by adding a band-pass filter in the Rx path.
+Alternatively, the ADF7021-N blocking performance can be improved by selecting one of the enhanced linearity modes, as described in Table 15.